athulCambrian/BookStore/README.md

 > **_Repositoory Interface created and Implemented :_**  Repository created with the basic CRUD operations and dependency injection added in app file.

+> **_Razor solution connected with API :_**  Created a new products page to display the lsit of books.
+The page is showing a list Books from the database
 ### Issues Faced